wjbmattingly/wjbmattingly.github.io/cv.md

 - Harry Frank Guggenheim Distinguished Scholar.
 2022-Present.
 - Smithsonian (Data Science Lab) and United States Holocaust Memorial Museum.
 October 2020-Present.
 Fellow for the Analysis of Historical Documents.
 - University of Kentucky, College of Arts and Sciences’ Outstanding Teaching Award, April 2017.This award is given to four students in the Arts and Sciences and recognized my strong teaching skills.
-- University of Tennessee, Marco (Medieval and Renaissance Studies) Symposium, “Carolingian Experiments,” Graduate Student Stipend, March 2017.
+- University of Tennessee, Marco (Medieval and Renaissance Studies) Symposium, "Carolingian Experiments," Graduate Student Stipend, March 2017.
 - Research and Travel Grant, to the Dublin Institute for Advanced Study, Florida Gulf Coast University, 3 June – 20 July 2011.